Nokokinoko/TestUnity/README.md

 ### TAG Object Pool
 Enemy objects fire bullets
+Can be moved in both directions with GameScene and ObjectPoolScene
 But get an error when move from ObjectPoolScene, go back and then move again

 # License